vishnu-77/devsecops-demo/README.md

 # DevSecOps Demo Project

-A simple demonstration project showcasing DevSecOps practices and tools for educational purposes.
+A simple demonstration project showcasing DevSecOps practices and tools for educational and demo purposes

 ## Overview